 - Customize permissions for this app/extension -> Allow all scopes listed above.

-When selecting this option, the Block Extensions by Permission pop up opens.
-AT the top of the popup, select the If the extension uses a permission that is not selected, block users from installing or using it.
-If this is not selected and left as the default the customized permissions are blocked instead of allowed.
+When selecting this option, the Block Extensions by Permission pop-up opens.
+At the top of the pop-up, select If the extension uses a permission that is not selected, block users from installing or using it.
+When left as the default, the customized permissions are blocked instead of allowed.

 Gopher Buddy does not use the Admin Console for its data but relies on having access to the base URL for the Gopher Buddy API, https://gopher-buddy-prod.appspot.com, to report user data and retrieve license information.
-If this website is blocked at the content filter or firewall, session data will not be recorded.
+Session data does not record if the content filter or firewall blocks this website.

-Note: This endpoint will not display anything if visited in a browser.
-It's only used by the extension.
+Note: This endpoint does not display anything if visited in a browser.
+It is only used by the extension.

 Gopher Buddy also only records user activity when they are on a managed Chromebook.
 It will not report user sessions on unmanaged devices.

 Many organizations utilize the URL Blocklist within the User Settings section of the Admin console to prevent users from changing settings and accessing other local pages on Chromebooks.
-Often this is done using the chrome://* entry in the URL Blocklist setting.
+Using the chrome://* entry in the URL Blocklist setting is common.

-With a recent update to how the Settings page is presented in ChromeOS, Admins can no longer allow a portion of the Settings panel without opening full access to the settings frame.
-As a result, if you feel that opening the Settings page to your users is not an option, we would recommend not notifying users about updates, since Gopher Buddy recommends users navigate to the chrome://help and chrome://settings/help.
+With a recent update to how ChromeOS displays the Settings page, Admins can no longer allow a portion of the Settings panel without opening full access to the settings frame.
+As a result, if opening the Settings page to your users is not an option, we recommend not notifying users about updates since Gopher Buddy recommends users navigate to chrome://help and chrome://settings/help.